ivlin/GAN_test/README.md

 # GAN_test

 This repository is a collection of testing with generative adversarial networks.
+Most image data is being excluded, with the exception of those used in the README.

 ## Generative Adversarial Networks